ercprk/comp120-epark/notuber/README.md

 ## Implementation

-All aspects of the lab have been correctly implemented.
+All aspects of the lab have been correctly implemented, including one of the "Going Beyond" items (Upon clicking on a marker for a vehicle, show popup infowindow noting how far away the vehicle is, in miles, from you.)

 ## Collaboration